A graph generation pipeline for critical infrastructures based on heuristics, images and depth data: Introduction

 Critical infrastructures are assets, organizations or facilities that are integral to the survival and functioning of a nation and its society.
 Disturbances in their services can have major adverse impacts, such as supply shortages, increased risks to public health and national security, or disruptions of financial services and the broader economy.
 Critical infrastructures can be physical or virtual assets and appear in sectors such as energy, healthcare, food, water, transportation, communication, nuclear systems and more \citep{osei2021, alcaraz2015, yusta2011}.

 Methods such as simulations and digital twins are used to monitor, maintain and optimize infrastructures, and to prepare and train for worst-case scenarios by simulating extreme and often rare events.
-Thus, these methods have the potential to increase resilience, security, performance and continuity of infrastructures and are an invaluable tool to ensure national security and well-being \citep{lampropoulos2024, sousa2021}.
+Thus, these methods have the potential to increase resilience, security, performance and continuity of infrastructures and are an invaluable tool to ensure national security and wellbeing \citep{lampropoulos2024, sousa2021}.
 In many cases, a digital twin of a physical asset, such as a nuclear facility or a water treatment plant, requires a virtual copy of the objects (e.g., pipes, pumps and valves) and their relation to each other to be used for simulations or training in virtual reality.
 The process of generating these models requires a large amount of manual work and is thus expensive and time-consuming \citep{franke2023}.
 Most existing methods use laser scanners to gather 3D point clouds of the facilities that are then processed and analyzed.
 However, these scanners are expensive, creating demand for methods using more affordable and accessible equipment, such as stereo cameras.

-The main objective of this article is the development of an algorithm that uses cost-effective photogrammetry, i.e., RGB images, depth data and camera positions, to automatically detect relevant objects within a building and predict the relations between these objects.
-The algorithm should yield a graph network, where nodes represent objects and edges represent physical connections between objects.
+The main objective of this article is the development of an algorithm that uses cost-effective photogrammetry \citep{Moon2019}, i.e., RGB images, depth data and camera positions, to automatically detect relevant objects within a building and predict the relations between these objects.
+The algorithm should yield a graph network, where nodes represent objects sand edges represent physical connections between objects.
 As the main use of this pipeline is for high stakes decision making for critical infrastructures, the algorithm design will focus on explainability and interpretability besides accessibility and cost-effectiveness, where possible.
+While we were able to validate the pipeline on synthetic scenes that mimic the real world, it remains a prototype that requires validation on actual real-world scenes.